caktus/django-project-template/docs/dev/provisioning.rst

 Before your project can be deployed to a server, the code needs to be accessible in a git repository.
-Once that is done you should update ``conf/pillar/<environment>.sls`` to set the repo and branch for the environment.
+Once that is done you should update ``conf/pillar/project.sls`` to set the repo and branch for the environment.
 E.g., change this::

     # FIXME: Update to the correct project repo
     repo:
       url: git@github.com:CHANGEME/CHANGEME.git
-      branch: master

 to this::

     repo:
       url: git@github.com:account/reponame.git
-      branch: master

 You also need to set ``project_name`` and ``python_version`` in ``conf/pillar/project.sls``.
 The project template is set up for 3.5 by default.
 If you want to use 2.7, you will need to change ``python_version`` and make a few changes to requirements.
 In ``requirements/production.txt``, change python3-memcached to python-memcached.